-Rats have become a popular pet.
+Rats have become popular pets.
 They are excellent little creatures for both children and adults.
 Pet rats, often called fancy rats, are intelligent, clean, friendly, and trainable.
-Their popularity as pets has lead to the development of many coat colors and types.
+Their popularity as pets has led to the development of many coat colors and types.
 Like with any other domestic pets, most coat and body features have been developed, while some appear at random.